 - A capillary tube is used along with a graduated scale attached to it.

-- This arrangement is placed on the fluid chamber as shown in above schematic diagram.
-This fluid chamber is having relatively large cross-sectional area.
+- This arrangement is placed on the fluid chamber as shown in the above schematic diagram.
+This fluid chamber is having a relatively large cross-sectional area.
 It is filled with the low viscosity fluid.

 - At the bottom of the fluid chamber, there is a diaphragm is arranged.